Nika Egadze: 2017–18 season

 Egadze started the season by competing on the 2017–18 ISU Junior Grand Prix circuit, finishing thirteenth at 2017 JGP Austria and at 2017 JGP Croatia.
 Although, he went on to compete on the junior level at the 2017 Golden Spin of Zagreb but withdrew following the short program.

-2018–19 season
+2019–20 season

 Egadze began the season in January, winning gold on the junior level at the 2019 Skate Helena.
 He was then selected to compete at the 2019 World Junior Championships in Zagreb, Croatia, finishing in eighteenth place overall.

-2021–22 season
+2021–22 season: Senior debut

 Making his senior international debut, Egadze started the season by finishing fourth at the 2021 CS Denis Ten Memorial Challenge.
 He followed this up by winning bronze at the 2021 Volvo Open Cup and gold at the 2021 CS Cup of Austria.

 He then placed eleventh at the 2021 Rostelecom Cup, before also placing eleventh at the 2021 CS Golden Spin of Zagreb.

 Egadze finished the season by making his Senior Championship debut at the 2022 European Championships in Tallinn, Estonia.
 He placed twenty-eighth in the short program and did not advance in the free skate segment of the competition.